ncubrian/blog/2018/microservice-madness/article.md

 Image a user uploads a video in the video sharing service.
 We might need to run the upload service, pass data to the transcode service, update subscriptions, update recommendations and so on.
 All of these calls require a degree of orchestration, if things fail we need to retry.

 This retry logic can get hard to manage.
 Trying to do things synchronously often ends up being untenable, there are too many points of failure.
-In this case, a more reliable solution is to use asynchronous patterns to handle communcation.
+In this case, a more reliable solution is to use asynchronous patterns to handle communication.
 The challenge here is that asynchronous patterns inherently make a system stateful.
 As mentioned in the previous point, stateful systems and systems with distributed state are very hard to handle.

 When a microservice system uses messaging or queues for intra-service communication, you essentially have a large database (the message queue or broker) glueing the services together.
 Again, although it might not seem like a challenge at first, schema will come back to bite you.
 A service at version X might write a message with a certain format, services which depend on this message will also need to be updated when the sending service changes the details of the message it sends.

 It is possible to have services which can handle messages in many different formats, but this is hard to manage.
 Now when deploying new versions of services, you will have times where two different versions of a service may be trying to process messages from the same queue, perhaps even messages sent by different versions of a sending service.
 This can lead to complicated edge cases.
 To avoid these edge cases, it may be easier to only allow certain versions of messages to exist, meaning that you need to deploy a set of versions of a set of services as a coherent whole, ensuring messages of older versions are drained appropriately first.

-This highlights again that the idea of indepdent deployments may not hold as expected when you get into the details.
+This highlights again that the idea of independent deployments may not hold as expected when you get into the details.

+**Versioning can be hard**

+To mitigate the challenges mentioned previously, versioning needs to be very carefully managed.
+Again, there can be a tendency to assume that following a standard such as semver[4] will solve the problem.
+It doesn't.
+Semver is a sensible convention to use, but you will still have to track the versions of services and APIs which can work together.

+This can get very challenging very quickly, and may get to the point where you don't know which versions of services will actually work properly together.

+Managing dependencies in software systems is notoriously hard, whether it is node modules, Java modules, C libraries or whatever.
+The challenges of *conflicts between independent components* when consumed by a single entity are very hard to deal with.

+These challenges are hard to deal with when the dependencies are static, and can be patched, updated, edited and so on, but if the dependencies are themselves *live services*, then you may not be able to just update them - you may have to run many versions (with the challenges already described) or bring down the system until it is fixed holistically.

+**Distributed Transactions**

+In situations where you need transaction integrity across an operation, microservices can be very painful.
+Distributed state is hard to deal with, many small units which can fail make orchestrating transactions very hard.

+It may be tempting to attempt to avoid the problem by making operations idempotent, offering retry mechanisms and so on, and in many cases this might work.
+But you may have scenarios where you simply need a transaction to fail or succeed, and never be in an intermediate state.
+The effort involved in working around this or implementing it in a microservice model may be very high.

 **Microservices can be monoliths in disguise**

-Yesm, individual services and components *may* be deployed in isolation, however in most cases you are going to have to be running some kind of orchestration platform, such as Kubernetes.
-If you are using a managed service, such as Google's GKE[^2] or Amazon's EKS[^3], then a large amount of the complexity of managing the cluster is handled for you.
+Yes, individual services and components *may* be deployed in isolation, however in most cases you are going to have to be running some kind of orchestration platform, such as Kubernetes.
+If you are using a managed service, such as Google's GKE[^5] or Amazon's EKS[^6], then a large amount of the complexity of managing the cluster is handled for you.

 However, if you are managing the cluster yourself, you are managing a large, complicated, mission critical system.
 Although the individual services may have all of the benefits described earlier, you need to very carefully manage your cluster.
 Deployments of this system can be hard, updates can be hard, failover can be hard and so on.